Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 5. To secure access to Search and Insight Engine, you must create a new set of keystores and keys.

     1. Generate secure keys specific to your Alfresco installation.
-For more information, see [Secure Keys]({% link insight-engine/latest/config/keys/index.md %}#generating-secure-keys-for-ssl-communication).
+For more information, see [Secure keys]({% link insight-engine/latest/config/keys.md %}#generate-secure-keys-for-ssl-communication).

     2. Create a new keystore directory at `alfresco-insight-engine/solrhome`.